ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/CONTRIBUTING.md

 Fork the repository and make changes on your fork in a feature branch:

-- If it's a bug fix branch, name it XXXX-bug where XXXX is the number of the issue.
+- If it's a bug fix branch, name it bug-XXXX where XXXX is the number of the issue.
-- If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXXX-feature where XXXX is the number of the issue.
+- If it's a feature branch, create an enhancement issue to announce your intentions, and name it feature-XXXX where XXXX is the number of the issue.

 Submit tests for your changes.
 See [TESTING.md][Testing] for details.